Kitakami, Iwate: History

 The area of present-day Kitakami was part of ancient Mutsu Province, and has been settled since at least the Jōmon period by the Emishi people.
 The area was a stronghold for the Emishi chieftain Aterui until his death at the hands of Sakanoue Tamuramaro.
 During the later portion of the Heian period, the area was ruled by the Abe clan, and became a battleground during the Former Nine Years War.
 The Abe were followed by the Northern Fujiwara clan.
 During the Sengoku period, the area came under the control of the Nanbu clan.
 The area was part of Morioka Domain during the Edo period, under the Tokugawa shogunate, with the exception of two villages on its southeastern border, which were under Sendai Domain.

 The town of Kurosawajiri was established by the Meiji period creation of the modern municipalities system on April 1, 1891.
 The modern city of Kitakami was founded on April 1, 1954, by the merger of the town of Kurosawajiri, with the villages of Iitoyo, Futako, Saraki, Oniyanai, Aisari and Fukuoka.
 On April 1, 1991 Kitakami absorbed the neighboring village of Ezuriko and town of Waga (both from Waga District).

+On September 13, 2023, The DLC of Pokémon Scarlet and Violet, called The Hidden Treasure of Area Zero, was released, including a setting based on Kitakami.